 - Memory modules of different sizes can be mixed (for example, 2 GB and 4 GB).
-But, all populated channels must have identical configurations. - · Memory modules must be installed beginning with the first socket.

-- Ø - NOTE: The memory sockets in your computer may be labeled differently depending on the hardware configuration.
+But, all populated channels must have identical configurations. - · Memory modules must be installed beginning with the first socket. - NOTE: The memory sockets in your computer may be labeled differently depending on the hardware configuration.
 For example, A1, A2 or 1,2,3. - If the quad-rank memory modules are mixed with single or dual-rank modules, the quad-rank modules must be installed in the sockets with the white release levers. - If memory modules with different speeds are installed, they operate at the speed of the slowest installed memory modules

-Removing The Memory
+Removing the Memory

-- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover.

-Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.

-Installing The Memory

-- 1. Align the notch on the memory-card with the tab in the system-board connector. - 2.
-Insert the memory modules into the connectors on the system board.
-Install the memory in the order of 1 > 2 > 3 > 4. - 3.
-Press down on the memory modules until the release tabs spring back to secure them in place. - 4.
-Install the cover. - 5.
-Follow the procedures in After Working Inside Your Computer.

-Removing The Coin-Cell Battery

 - 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the
+- 2. Remove the:

 - a. cover

+- b. front bezel

+- c. drive cage

+- 3. Release the memory-retention clips on each side of the memory modules.

+4. Lift the memory modules out of the connectors on the system board.

+Installing the Memory

+- 1. Insert the memory modules into the connectors on the system board.

+- 2. Press down on the memory modules until the retention clips spring back to secure them in place.

+- 3. Install the:

+- a. drive cage

+- b. front bezel

+- c. cover

+- 4. Follow the procedures in After Working Inside Your Computer.

+Removing the Coin-Cell Battery

+- 1. Follow the procedures in Before Working Inside Your Computer.

+- 2. Remove the:

+- a. cover

-- b. expansion card
+- b. front bezel

-Carefully press the release latch away from the battery.
-The battery pops out from the socket, lift the coin-cell battery out of the computer.
+- 3. Press the release latch away from the battery to allow it to pop up from the socket and then lift the coin-cell battery out of the computer.

-Installing The Coin-Cell Battery
+Installing the Coin-Cell Battery

-- 1. Place the coin cell battery into its slot on the system board. - 2.
-Press the coin cell battery downward until the release latch springs back into place and secures it. - 3.
-Install the expansion card. - 4.
-Install the cover. - 5.
+- 1. Place the coin-cell battery into its slot on the system board. - 2.
+Press the coin-cell battery downward till the release latch springs back into place and secures it. - Install the: - a. front bezel - b. cover - 4.
 Follow the procedures in After Working Inside Your Computer.